The Kissing Hand Story-related Math Pack for Preschoolers

 Recognizing The Different Animal

-The Kissing Hand Math Pack includes another activity to help children practice their visual discrimination identifying which animal in the row is different.
+The Kissing Hand Math Pack includes another activity to help children practice visual discrimination by identifying which animal in the row is different.
 The pack comes with two sheets with 5 strips each, for a total of 10 different strips.
 You can either keep the sheets together or divide the strips.

 The Kissing Hand Pattern Activities

 Pattern activities also help preschoolers develop their visual discrimination and fine motor skills.
 The Kissing Hand Math Pack includes three different pattern activities.
 One to complete the pattern, another one to copy the pattern (both with two sheets of 5 strips of different pattern combinations each), and the last one to create their own pattern.
-I also included 3 sheets of tiles with 62 different designs, to use with these activities.
+I also included 3 sheets of tiles with 62 different designs to use with these activities.

 The Kissing Hand Counting Activity